Juicy Baked Chicken Breast

 The most common reason is that it was baked at too high of a temp and/or for too long.

 Pro tip: If you bake chicken a bit too long, an easy way to solve this is to top it with some sort of liquid when serving, such as homemade pesto sauce, dressing, hot sauce, salsa, or a marinade.
 Even some melted cheese on top will make it seem moister.
-This also a great way to add extra flavor and make it unique.
+This is also a great way to add extra flavor and make it unique.

 Do you need to let baked chicken breast rest?

-While not required for food safety reasons, it’s best to let all cuts of chicken rest 3-5 minutes at room temp to hold in juices, allowing for more moist chicken.
+While not required for food safety reasons, it’s best to let all cuts of chicken rest for 3-5 minutes at room temp to hold in juices, allowing for more moist chicken.

 How long will leftover baked chicken store?